-Evansville Lapidary Society's 47th Annual Gem Mineral Fossil show held every year at Washington Square Mall in Evansville, IN.
-On October 26-27th, 2013 you will find treasures galore.
+Evansville Lapidary Society's 48th Annual Gem Mineral Fossil show at our new location this year!!!!
+The Southern Indiana Career and Technical Center at 1901 Lynch Rd. in Evansville, IN.
+On October 25-26th, 2014 you will find treasures galore.
 20 vendors coming from 7 states will have astounding displays of earth born treasures for you to buy.
 Crystals, Geodes, Beads, Jewelry, Carvings, Specimens, Cutting Rough, Tumbled stones, Fossils, Slabs, Books, Posters, Meteorites, Cabochons, Minerals, Faceted Stones, even jewelry setting while you wait!!

 Unique Russian Mineral!! http://www.rusmineral.com

 What an outstanding display of the finest material you will lay your eyes on.
 Alexander is a fine addition to our show and I’m thrilled to have him back again this year.
 An abundant of unique minerals straight from Russia his Seraphinite and Charoite will blow you away.
 But that’s not all he has to offer….
 A fine selection of designer cabochons and even more finely made jewelry.
 A must see.

 Check out the bail on that center necklace.

 Overview of a selection of items including some Charoite and Sonoran Sunrise.

 Some of the most impressive jewelry at the show